rebelsky/csc207c/_eboards/eboard22-2.md

 _Modified from <https://ethics.acm.org/code-of-ethics/using-the-code/case-malware-disruption/>.
 Please don't read the analysis._

-Rogue Services advertised its web hosting services as “cheap, guaranteed uptime, no matter what.”
-While some of Rogue’s clients were independent web-based retailers, the majority were focused on malware and spam.
-Several botnets used Rogue’s reliability guarantees to protect their command-and-control servers from take-down attempts.
-Spam and other fraudulent services leveraged Rogue for continuous delivery.
-Corrupted advertisements often linked to code hosted on Rogue to exploit browser vulnerabilities to infect machines with ransomware.
+Responsible Services advertised its web hosting services as “cheap, guaranteed uptime, no matter what.”
+While some of Responsible’s clients were independent web-based retailers, the majority were focused on malware and spam.
+Several botnets used Responsible’s reliability guarantees to protect their command-and-control servers from take-down attempts.
+Spam and other fraudulent services leveraged Responsible for continuous delivery.
+Corrupted advertisements often linked to code hosted on Responsible to exploit browser vulnerabilities to infect machines with ransomware.

-Despite repeated requests from major ISPs and international organizations, Rogue refused to intervene with these services, citing their “no matter what” pledge to their customers.
-Furthermore, international pressure from other governments failed to induce national-level intervention, as Rogue was based in a country whose laws did not adequately proscribe such hosting activities.
+Despite repeated requests from major ISPs and international organizations, Responsible refused to intervene with these services, citing their “no matter what” pledge to their customers.
+Furthermore, international pressure from other governments failed to induce national-level intervention, as Responsible was based in a country whose laws did not adequately proscribe such hosting activities.

-Ultimately, Rogue was forcibly taken offline through a coordinated effort from multiple security vendors working with several government organizations.
-This effort consisted of a targeted worm that spread through Rogue’s network.
-This denial-of-service attack successfully took Rogue’s machines offline, destroying much of the data stored with the ISP in the process.
-All of Rogue’s clients were affected.
+Ultimately, Responsible was forcibly taken offline through a coordinated effort from multiple security vendors working with several government organizations.
+This effort consisted of a targeted worm that spread through Responsible’s network.
+This denial-of-service attack successfully took Responsible’s machines offline, destroying much of the data stored with the ISP in the process.
+All of Responsible’s clients were affected.
 No other ISPs reported any impact from the worm, as it included mechanisms to limit its spread.
 As a result of this action, spam and botnet traffic immediately dropped significantly.
 In addition, new infections of several forms of ransomware ceased.

 _TPS: Was the response appropriate?
 Ethical?
 What principles would permit the security vendors and government organizations to write such software._